ClickHouse/JSONBench/README.md

 ### Reproducibility

-You can easily reproduce every test (although for some systems it may take from several hours to days) in a semi-automated way.
+It is easy to reproduce every test in a semi-automated way (although for some systems it may take from several hours to days).
 The test setup is documented and uses inexpensive cloud VMs.
-The test process is documented in the form of a shell script, covering the installation of every system, loading of the data, running the workload, and collecting the result numbers.
+The test process is available in the form of a shell script, covering the installation of each database, loading of the data, running the workload, and collecting the result numbers.
 The dataset is published and made available for download in multiple formats.

 ### Realism

-[The dataset](https://clickhouse.com/blog/json-bench-clickhouse-vs-mongodb-elasticsearch-duckdb-postgresql#the-json-dataset---a-billion-bluesky-events) is represented by real-world production data.
+[The dataset](https://clickhouse.com/blog/json-bench-clickhouse-vs-mongodb-elasticsearch-duckdb-postgresql#the-json-dataset---a-billion-bluesky-events) represents real-world production data.
-The realistic data distributions allow for correctly accounting for compression, indices, codecs, custom data structures, etc., which is not possible with most of the random dataset generators.
+The realistic data distribution allows to account appropriately for compression, indices, codecs, custom data structures, etc., something that is not possible with most random data generators.
-It can test various aspects of hardware as well: some queries require high storage throughput; some queries benefit from a large number of CPU cores, and some benefit from single-core speed; some queries benefit from high main memory bandwidth.
+JSONBench tests various aspects of the hardware as well: some queries require high storage throughput, some queries benefit from a large number of CPU cores, and some benefit from single-core speed, some queries benefit from high main memory bandwidth.

 ### Fairness